DirtyDan16/assembler-proj/README.md

-The Assembler Proj is a project that is given at course #20465 at the Open University Of Israel.
+The Assembler Proj is a project that is given to students who do course #20465 at the Open University Of Israel.

 The idea is to create from scratch using C a fictional (simplified) Assembler for a fictional asm lang.